mickeydeez/GlitterBot/README.md

 **Usage**

- - `pip install pyyaml tweepy # the rest should be built in`
+ - `pip install pyyaml tweepy six # the rest should be built in`
  - Copy config.yml.sample to config.yml and edit fields to your needs
  - To see available arguments run `python glitterboy.py`
  - In daemon mode you can trigger a dump of your user stats by sending the process a SIGUSR1